 The Coalition joint ticket reserves the second, fifth and eight positions for the Nationals, giving them two safe seats and a winnable third.
 The Liberals' preselection arrangements break the state into eight “provinces” that are each guaranteed a safe seat over two electoral cycles, with preselections determined through a vote of branch delegates from the relevant province together with members of the state executive.
 The top four Liberal positions for the coming election are allocated to the four northernmost provinces, the southernmost four having had their turn in 2015.
 The remaining Liberal positions on the ticket of which up to three have been known to be winnable, although one or two is more typical are chosen “at large” by state executive members and delegates from branches statewide.

-The precise order of the four provincial candidates at the top end of the ticket is yet to be determined at the time of writing, but only in the event of a particularly poor result will any fail to win.
-Their order of seniority is far from clear: none are in cabinet, and none were among the provincial candidates elected in 2011.
-Two have entered parliament since that time after filling casual vacancies; another is moving from the lower to the upper house; and another has been promoted after winning a lower order at-large position in 2011.
-The other two at-large members elected with the unprecedented 2011 result again have places at the lower end of the ticket.
+None of the four provincial candidates at the top end of the ticket, who all seem assured of election, were elected as such in 2011.
+Two hold seats in parliament after filling casual vacancies over the eight-year cycle, one is moving from the lower house to the upper, and the other has been promoted from an at-large to a provincial position.
+The other two at-large members elected with the unprecedented 2011 result again have places at the lower end of the ticket, where there prospects are not as strong this time around.

 The position reserved to the north-western Sydney province will transfer from the retiring David Clarke to lower house MP Damien Tudehope, both of whom are noted as social conservatives.
 Tudehope was elected to the safe seat of Epping in 2015, having earlier been chief-of-staff to Attorney-General Greg Smith and a high-profile spokesperson for the Australian Family Association.
 His move to the upper house is a knock-on effect from Dominic Perrottet's determination to move from his urban fringe seat of Hawkesbury to somewhere nearer the city.
 He originally set on contesting preselection for Castle Hill, but met ferocious resistance from its incumbent, Ray Williams.
 The impasse was resolved through a deal in which Clarke made his upper house seat available to Tudehope by retiring, allowing Perrottet to replace him in Epping.
 This did not impress local preselectors, who voted against ratifying Tudehope's endorsement, despite him being the only nominee.
 Only with the intervention of the state executive was Tudehope's position confirmed.